leodahal4/systemupdate/README.md

 This tool is developed using Python and Bash, so anyone who want to contribute can mail me.

+To uninstall this software just call
+    uninstallUpdate
+on the terminal, and the uninstallation process will be started.

 # designed and developed by
     Pro-X